 Recreational FacilitiesThe University Park campus offers recreational facility choices including: the Lyon University Center, McDonalds Swim Stadium, Cromwell Field, Loker Track Stadium, intramural field, Marks Tennis Stadium, a student tennis court complex, and the Physical Education Building, which houses an indoor swimming pool, basketball court and aerobic/dance studios.

-The Lyon University Center, the largest recreational facility on campus, includes the McDonalds Swim Stadium, sauna and jacuzzi; group exercise fitness studio; the new Robinson Exercise Room, Klug Family fitness center (weight room); gymnasium space for basketball and volleyball, racquetball and squash courts; climbing wall; and a cardiovascular center equipped with new audiovisual equipment.
+The Lyon University Center, the largest recreational facility on campus, includes the McDonalds Swim Stadium, sauna and jacuzzi; group exercise fitness studio; the newly renovated second-floor fitness area and the Robinson Exercise Room, Klug Family fitness center (weight room); gymnasium space for basketball and volleyball, racquetball and squash courts; climbing wall; and a cardiovascular center equipped with new audiovisual equipment.
 The equipment includes stationary bicycles, stair climbers, elliptical machines, rowing machines, and cross training equipment.
 There is no fee for currently registered students, however, all students must complete a general recreational facility waiver available online at www.usc.edu/recsports.
 A summer student membership is available.

 ProgramsThe staff directs more than 100 sporting programs that attract 9,800 students, staff and faculty participants and 900 club sport members.
 Intramural sports offers a wide array of activities including: flag football, basketball, soccer, racquet sports and softball.
 More than 52 club sports are hosted by the department including teams such as badminton, lacrosse, soccer, golf, ice hockey, hiking, dance, surfing and water skiing.